Osteoarthritis - What Happens

 fingers, the joints at the tip or middle part of your fingers may get bigger

 for arthritis, most people can manage their symptoms with medicine

 and lifestyle changes.
-But in a few people, arthritis may
+But in a few people, arthritis or complications of arthritis may

 get so bad that they decide to have surgery to replace the worn joint or to fuse the bones together so